Commercialization of Innovations

 • Entrepreneurial cross-disciplinary teamwork (technical and business adm.)

 At the beginning of the semester, master students from NHH and NTNU form mixed project groups.
-Each group is introduced to a company currently working on an innovation project funded by the Norwegian Research Council via the BIA program.
+Each group is introduced to a company currently working on an innovation project funded by the Norwegian Research Council.
 Next, students attend lectures and apply theories and models on the project as the course progresses.
 Faculty provide guidance.
 The final report is presented to faculty and company representatives.
 Some lectures are given at NHH, others at NTNU (lectures are video recorded).
 Group members meet at the beginning of the semester and the last week before the final presentation.
-Skype and other means of communication technology is used for group work between physical meetings.
+Zoom is used for supervision sessions and group work between physical meetings.

 • Learning outcome